 When created in 1975, PAMI was mainly government funded with a mandate to evaluate farm machinery and provide an evaluation report for each machine.

-In 1985, prompted by agricultural diversification and the high cost of machinery evaluation, PAMI assumed responsibility for earning much of its revenue from fee-for-service work, resulting in government funding accounting for 30 per cent and fee-for-service work accounting for about 70 per cent of PAMI’s annual budget.
+In 1985, prompted by agricultural diversification and the high cost of machinery evaluation, PAMI assumed responsibility for earning much of its revenue from fee-for-service work, resulting in government funding accounting for 10 to 15 per cent and fee-for-service work accounting for about 85 to 90 per cent of PAMI’s annual budget.

 Why does PAMI no longer evaluate farm equipment?

 While very popular, the evaluation program was costly.
 Although the program was historically funded with grants from the Saskatchewan and Manitoba Departments of Agriculture, due to budget constraints, grants were reduced and unable to support any significant evaluation programs.
-After unsuccessfully searching for alternative funding, around1985, PAMI discontinued its grant-funded machine evaluation program.
-PAMI maintains its strong capability to conduct evaluations, but projects must now be client funded (producer groups, manufacturers or funding agencies).
-While few evaluations are commissioned, about one client project is conducted
+After unsuccessfully searching for alternative funding, around 1985, PAMI discontinued its grant-funded machine evaluation program.
+PAMI maintains its strong capability to conduct evaluations, when projects are client funded (producer groups, manufacturers or funding agencies).
+While few evaluations are commissioned, about one client project is conducted each year.

 Since discontinuing evaluations, PAMI has refocused its efforts into more practical services of applied research and machinery-development projects.

 What is PAMI doing for me, the farmer?

 PAMI conducts about 100 projects each year for the Saskatchewan and Manitoba agricultural sectors to address new challenges.
 These projects generally focus either on applied research or machinery development.